UK Cypriots scramble to beat savings levy by moving money

 "I will send my money to a different country or I have to do something because who tells me now that in six months, they're not going to do the same," Pittas told Reuters.
 "I think the UK is the best place."

-The Cypriot government is working to soften the blow to smaller savers by tilting more of the tax towards those with deposits greater than 100,000 euros.
+The Cypriot government is working to soften the blow to smaller savers by tilting more of the tax towards those with deposits greater than 100,000 euros ($130,700).

 Residents on the Mediterranean island emptied cash machines over the weekend and though Cypriot banks were shut on Monday for a bank holiday, British lawmakers warned on Monday that they could face a run when they open.